 Handy Hints Guide

-Print out the PDF and keep in a safe place for ease of reference.
+Print out the PDF and keep in a safe place for quick reference.

-Website: www.wbhs.school.nz – Please check this regularly for Notices, Newsletters and information.
+Website: www.wbhs.school.nz Please check our website regularly for Notices, Newsletters, and information.
 The Kamar portal (Student Information Management System) can be accessed through the website.
-Use this to check your son’s attendance, progress etc. Please contact the Office if you require assistance.
+Use this to check your son’s attendance, progress, etc. Please contact the Main Office if you require assistance.

 Important Phone Numbers

-Absences, messages for your son etc. Please leave a message on the voice mail as these are cleared regularly.
+Absences, messages for your son, etc. Please leave a message on voicemail.
+These are regularly cleared.

 The School Day